-Currently, it has over 6 million members worldwide who share the belief of fatherhood of God and the brotherhood of mankind.
+Currently, it has over 6 million members worldwide who share the belief in the fatherhood of God and the brotherhood of mankind.

-When it comes to the secret societies, Freemasonry emerges in mind.
+When it comes to secret societies, Freemasonry emerges in mind.

 However, according to Margaret Jacob, the UCLA history professor, this common belief isn’t correct.
 It is indeed not a religion either.